The Best Places to Visit in Vietnam Complete Guide

 Ha Long Bay

 If there is one place that should be on any visitor’s Vietnam travel radar, it’s Ha Long Bay.
-Famed for its limestone caves and grottoes with centuries-old stalactites and stalagmites, this UNESCO World Heritage Site comprises of more than 1600 limestone islets in all shapes and sizes imaginable – all covered in lush green vegetation.
+Famed for its limestone caves and caverns with centuries-old stalactites and stalagmites, this UNESCO World Heritage Site comprises of more than 1600 limestone islets in all shapes and sizes imaginable – all covered in lush green vegetation.

 Although Ha Long Bay has become a victim of over tourism over the past few years, its iconic emerald waters and towering limestone karsts are well worth the 3 hour bus ride from Hanoi and even the crowds!

-Most people visit Ha Long Bay on a day trip from Hanoi, and it’s best to pre-book tickets online or at a local travel agency in Hanoi as it can get very busy here.
+Most people visit Ha Long Bay on a day trip from Hanoi, and it’s best to pre-book tickets online or at a local travel agency in Hanoi as it can get very bustling here.
 A day trip typically lasts 12 hours and includes sailing around on a traditional junk boat, visiting Thien Cung Cave (aka the Heavenly Cave) and some kayaking through the floating markets and towering karsts.

 For those who have a bit more time, consider joining one of the iconic Ha Long Bay cruises to spend a few nights onboard a junk boat on these peaceful waters.